Analog fast Fourier transforms for scalable and efficient signal processing: SONOS charge-trapping memory and analog state characterization

+Fig. \ref{fig:sonos_device}c shows the gate transfer characteristics of an individual SONOS cell, which also contains a select transistor as shown in Fig. \ref{fig:sonos_dft}a.
+The curves correspond to different programmed non-volatile states, showing multiple values of the threshold voltage.
+For this measurement, we used a semiconductor parameter analyzer to bypass the resolution limits of the on-chip ADC.
+As described in Methods, during read and MVM operations, a fixed voltage bias ($V_{SG} = 2.5$V, $V_{CG} = 0$V, and $V_{BL} = 0.06$V, relative to the select transistor source) is applied to the terminals, and the conductance of the SONOS device is defined under this operating bias.
+This condition is approximately represented by the dashed line in Fig. \ref{fig:sonos_device}c, with the difference that $V_{BL} = 0.1$V in this measurement.
+Nonetheless, this shows that a very large conductance dynamic range spanning about six orders of magnitude is accessible.

+A SONOS device that is programmed to operate in the subthreshold regime can have extremely low conductance, down to $G < 1$ pS; this state is used to store zero-valued DFT weights.
+For the non-zero DFT weights, we still primarily operate the SONOS device in the subthreshold or weak inversion regime, where the silicon channel has not fully inverted but its conductance can nonetheless be tuned with high precision.
+For the higher conductance values used in this paper ($G > \, \sim$10 {\textmu}S), the devices operate in the strong inversion regime, where the channel has a high density of free electrons.

-Prior to programming the DFT matrices used for the experiments in this work, we characterized the state-dependent conductance variability and drift characteristics of the SONOS analog memory cells.
-This was done by programming a $128\times 512$ portion of the array to a gradient pattern of conductance targets.
-The gradient pattern consisted of a $4 \times 32$ tiling of 128 blocks, where each block is a $32 \times 16$ rectangular group of SONOS cells.
+Separately from the FFT experiments, we characterized the state-dependent conductance variability and drift characteristics of the SONOS analog memory cells.
+This was done by programming a 128$\times$512 portion of the array to a gradient pattern of conductance targets.
+The gradient pattern consisted of a 4$\times$32 tiling of 128 blocks, where each block is a 32$\times$16 rectangular group of SONOS cells.
 All 512 cells within a block were programmed to the same current target.
 Across the blocks, 128 linearly spaced current targets were selected from 0 nA to 1400 nA (0{~\textmu}S to 23.3 {~\textmu}S).
-Fig. \ref{fig:gradient}(a) shows the measured conductances of all 65,536 SONOS cells in the gradient pattern just after programming.
-Fig. \ref{fig:gradient}(b) shows a second measurement of the same cells taken three days after programming, where the effects of random charge leakage can be seen upon close inspection.
-The device conductances are derived from currents measured by the on-chip ADC.
-The ADC's current resolution is 0.88 nA and the devices are operated at a voltage of 0.06V, so the conductance resolution is 14.67 nS.
+Fig. \ref{fig:gradient}a shows the measured conductances of all 65,536 SONOS cells in the gradient pattern just after programming.
+The conductances are read out using the on-chip ADC, with a conductance resolution of 14.7 nS.
+Fig. \ref{fig:gradient}b shows a second measurement of the same cells taken three days after programming.

-To better quantify the state dependence of these effects, we characterized the statistical properties of each of the 128 blocks of SONOS cells.
-Fig. \ref{fig:gradient}(c) shows the distribution of SONOS conductances for 32 of the 128 blocks, measured just after programming.
-Because the target conductance is uniform within a block, the ideal width of each distribution is zero.
-The actual non-zero width of the distributions is due to random conductance variability in the SONOS cells caused by device-to-device process variation, write noise, and read noise.
-This variability directly causes random errors in the values of DFT weights used for analog computation.